roc-ket-cod-er/CWatch/journal.md

 Though, honestly, all I need to do is desing the wrist band the thing that keeps it attached to my arm.

 ### Hours 4.5/43.5

+## Day 9: 7/25: General Research and Improvements

+Oki, so today, after one day of break, I am back to working on this watch.

+A really cool thing I figured out is that GPS modules also output time, and thus my RTC might be a bit redundant.
+I think it is, however, still a good idea to have an RTC, as it can provide time at a very low power.

+Well yeah, thats just something I realized...